wellandlighthouse/CDN-Sync-Tool/readme.txt

 = 2.2.1 =

-* Added automatically sync new media files
 * Fixed enqueued scripts/styles not being included in combination
 * Fixed external files not being concatenated but still removed
 * Added option to exclude external files from concatentation
+* Added automatically sync new media files
+* Added WebDAV as a CDN option

 = 2.2 =